 Minnesota falls to 19th in education in state ranking

 Jun.
-17—ROCHESTER — As Minnesota falls in a national education ranking, Rochester Public Schools is making an effort to turn the tide for students in its own corner of the state.
+18—ROCHESTER — As Minnesota falls in a national education ranking, Rochester Public Schools is making an effort to turn the tide for students in its own corner of the state.

 According to the Annie E. Casey Foundation's annual report, Minnesota ranks 19th in education among the 50 U.S. states.
 The state's ranking is down from the 10th-place position it held in the organization's 2019 report and the sixth-place position it held in 2014.